Back To Search Results

 • Aerosolized pentamidine 300 mg monthly via Respigard II nebulizer.

-HIV-infected individuals should receive prophylaxis with the same medications recommended above when a CD4+ count is below 200 cells/microL or CD4+ less than 14%, the presence of oropharyngeal candidiasis, and a CD4+ of 200-250 cells/microL when ART cannot be started or if monitoring of CD4+ counts every three months is not possible.
+HIV-infected individuals should receive prophylaxis with the same medications recommended above when a CD4+ count is below 200 cells/µL or CD4+ less than 14%, the presence of oropharyngeal candidiasis, and a CD4+ of 200-250 cells/microL when ART cannot be started or if monitoring of CD4+ counts every 3 months is not possible.
 In pregnant patients, the same chemoprophylaxis for PCP should be given.
 However, aerosolized pentamidine or oral atovaquone should be avoided during the first trimester due to some concerns of possible teratogenicity.

 Patients should be monitored for adverse reactions and signs of treatment failure when started on antimicrobial therapies.
 Monitoring should include vital signs (most notably oxygen saturation), labs such as complete blood counts, liver function enzymes, renal function, glucose, and electrolytes.
 Treatment is considered failed if the patient does not show signs of clinical improvement after 4 to 8 days.
 No definitive studies exist regarding the guidelines for treatment failure management, but most studies agree that combination treatment with primaquine plus clindamycin may be the most effective regimen for salvage therapy.
 It is important to also search for concurrent infections that may be causing illness besides Pneumocystis and treat those accordingly.[19]